scorpionjacky/linux-kernel/boot/multiboot_2.md

 stack_top:
 ```

-A stack doesn't need to be initialized because we will pop only when we pushed before.
+A stack doesn't need to be initialized because we will `pop` only when we `push`ed before.
 So storing the stack memory in the executable file would make it unnecessary large.
-By using the .bss section and the resb (reserve byte) command, we just store the length of the uninitialized data (= 64).
+By using the [.bss](https://en.wikipedia.org/wiki/.bss) section and the `resb` (reserve byte) command, we just store the length of the uninitialized data (= 64).
 When loading the executable, GRUB will create the section of required size in memory.

-To use the new stack, we update the stack pointer register right after start:
+To use the new stack, we update the stack pointer register right after `start`:

 ```asm
 global start